lYcHeeM/ZJImageBrowser/README.md

-# ZJPhotoBrowser
+# ZJImageBrowser
-An simple iOS photo browser based on UICollectionView written in Swift.
+An simple iOS image browser based on UICollectionView written in Swift.

 ## Requirements